technomancy/bussard/spoilers/outline.md

 * Come to your senses in a remote mining system, email indicator blinking
 * Lab team left cryptic message wishing you best (msgs/readme.md)
 * After 1 jump, get Strauss's message about encrypted journals (msgs/strauss-1.msg)
-* Buy a mining laser, do some mining to earn a bit of cash?
+* (optional) Buy a mining laser, do some mining to earn a bit of cash?
 * Do some cargo runs or missions within Tana
  * You can't leave Tana because you can't get a background check needed for Sol portal clearance
-* You can probably decrypt the rot13 journal on your own, some hints on newsgroup?
+* You can probably decrypt the rot13 journal on your own, but you can wait for act 2
 * Try to accept a passenger mission, mission aborts due to not having life-support
 * Buy life support, run a passenger mission or two
 * Eventually accept mission to take Nari home